"

 Kelvin is building a gazebo and wants to brace each corner by placing a 10-inch wooden bracket diagonally as shown.
 How far below the corner should he fasten the bracket if he wants the distances from the corner to each end of the bracket to be equal?
 Approximate to the nearest tenth of an inch.

-A picture of a gazebo is shown.
-Beneath the roof is a rectangular shape.
-There are two braces from the top to each side.
-The brace on the left is labeled as 10 inches.
+A gazebo with two 10 inch braces from the top to each side.
 From where the brace hits the side to the roof is labeled as x.

 Show Solution